Quick and Easy Pressure Cooker Chicken Recipes

 Pressure Cooker Chicken Adobo

 Deliciously balanced with savory and sweet, chicken adobo is a great addition to anyone's collection of go-to comfort foods.
 This dish typically requires a lengthy period of simmering to build up the deep, rich signature flavor, but the pressure cooker helps you achieve the same level of flavorful satisfaction in a fraction of the time.
+Note, if you don't have fish sauce on hand, you can leave it out—but if you're going by the grocery store anyway, it's definitely worth investing in a bottle.
+Serve the adobo over rice for a vibrant and hearty entree.

 Pressure Cooker Brunswick Stew